willyandan/take-home-assignment-nodejs-simplyrets/PLEASE_READ_FIRST.md

 # Acceptance criteria

-Your task is to build a REST API using TypeORM and SQLite to manage a property list.
-The API should enable users to create, read, update, and delete property data from the database.
-In addition, the API should support filtering and pagination of property data.
+Your task is to build a REST API using Nodejs and SQLite to manage a property list.

+The API should enable users to perform CRUD actions (create, read, update, delete) on property data from the database.

+Requests should be validated where applicable.

+Invalid requests and other errors should be handled appropriately along with the appropriate HTTP status codes.
+You may use your discretion regarding error responses themselves.

+Where applicable, endpoints returning multiple records should be filterable and support pagination.
+You may choose any pagination strategy you are familiar with.

 The SQLite database is pre-seeded with data from the SimplyRETS API get_properties endpoint.

+We encourage you to use TypeORM since we use it heavily at Side.
+If you have a different approach, feel free to proceed, but please document the reasons / tradeoffs.

 # What you will be assessed on?